wx995405425/wx-vue2-picker/README.md

   { value: 2, text: "James" },
   { value: 3, text: "Jim" },
 ]

+// Replace this.$PopPicker with mui.PopPicker
+// Replace this.$DtPicker with mui.DtPicker

 let picker = new this.$PopPicker({
   selectParam: value, // default value
 });